draeger-lab/ModelPolisher/README.md

 Note: ModelPolisher requires Java `version >= 17`.

 # Using ModelPolisher as a Java library
-ModelPolisher and all its dependencies are hosted on [Maven Central]().
+ModelPolisher and some of its dependencies are currently hosted in a [Maven repository](https://biodata.informatik.uni-halle.de/maven/#/releases/edu/ucsd/sbrg/ModelPolisher) by the BioDatA working group of the University of Halle.
+We intend to move this to Maven Central in due time.

 You can see our [GitHub Pages](http://draeger-lab.github.io/ModelPolisher/) for its Javadocs.

 # How to cite ModelPolisher
 The online version of ModelPolisher is described in this article: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0149263